mechmotum/mechmotum.github.io/content/dygert-crash.rst

 oscillation.
 But there are no studies of these phenomena in hard steady turns for bicycles.

+So, what caused Chloé Dygert's crash?
+Given the limited information and barring there were no mechanical failures, our best idea is that a bump excited an unstable weave-like oscillation during the descent.
+This instability was possible due to the high speed and large roll angle as well as Dygert's time trial body position and her disconnecting from the seat.

 Developing a predictive model of the rider being loosely coupled to the bicycle could help answer whether there are aspects of the bicycle's design or seating position which could minimize the chance of this happening.
 Studying perturbations around large roll angles could also offer more insight.
-And, lastly, a rider control model could help determine whether there is something the rider can actively do to stop this and regain control (besides slowing down).
+And, lastly, a rider control model could help determine whether there is something the rider could actively do to stop this and regain control (besides slowing down).
+These types of analyses take more time and resources, but could likely pin down the cause more concretely.

 Acknowledgements
 ================